eternaItree/eternaItree.github.io/_posts/2022-10-29-PAWNYABLE_UAF_Walkthrough.md

 You can write an exploit that bypasses mitigations or not, it's up to you.
 I started slowly and wrote an exploit with no mitigations enabled, then slowly turned the mitigations up and changed the exploit as needed.

 After that, I started working on a popular Linux kernel pwn challenge called "kernel-rop" from hxpCTF 2020.
-I followed along and worked alongside the following blogposts from [@\_lkmidas] (https://twitter.com/_lkmidas).
+I followed along and worked alongside the following blogposts from [@\_lkmidas](https://twitter.com/_lkmidas).